MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-privacy.md

 Using the following example, we are able to explore options for securing sensitive data.

-A domain ingests a Human Resources Personnel data asset for North America and Europe.
+A Data Integration ingests a Human Resources Personnel data asset for North America and Europe.
 The use case calls for European users to see only European personnel records and North American users to see only North American personnel records.
 This is further restricted such that only HR Managers can see columns containing salary data.

 #### Option One - Azure SQL Database, Managed Instance or Azure Synapse Analytics SQL Pools

-Using either Azure SQL Database, SQL Managed Instance, or Azure Synapse Analytics SQL Pools, the domains load the data asset into a database which supports Row-Level Security, Column-Level Security, and Dynamic Data Masking.
-The domains create different Azure AD Groups and assign permissions which align to the sensitivity of data.
+Using either Azure SQL Database, SQL Managed Instance, or Azure Synapse Analytics SQL Pools, the data integrations loads the data asset into a database which supports Row-Level Security, Column-Level Security, and Dynamic Data Masking.
+Integration Ops create different Azure AD Groups and assign permissions which align to the sensitivity of data.

-In the scenario use case, the domain would need to create four Azure AD Groups for read-only access:
+In the scenario use case, Integration Ops would need to create four Azure AD Groups for read-only access:

 | Group | Permission|
 |--|--|